wrike/memoize_dart/README.md

 `memoize` returns cached result of function call when inputs were not changed from previous invocation.

 ## Warning

-memoize_dart now supports dart2 since `2.0.0` version.
+memoize_dart now supports dart 2.12.0 and null safety since `3.0.0` version.

 For `2.0.0` we drop `func` as dependency.
 Because it archived and doesn't support dart2.